Saturday, March 11th, 2017

 9% ABV, 38 IBU

 To celebrate the 40th anniversary of Miles Davis’ album, Bitches Brew, Dogfish Head took a stab at making a beer as complex as the album that shares its name.
-If you’re looking to get a little weird quickly on your keyboard or if you’re expecting a few of your closest horn, standup bass, and timpani playing friends to drop by for a little improvisation, then you’ll dig this, cat.
+If you’re looking to get a little weird quickly on your keyboard or expecting a few of your closest horn, standup bass, and timpani-playing friends to drop by for some improvisation, then you’ll dig this, cat.

 Three-Magnets-Art-Chantry-Imperial-Bitter-TacomaThree Magnets Art Chantry Imperial Bitter